Myths and Facts written in white chalk on chalkboard, Myths crossed out in red

 Top 5 Myths About the SAT

-From thinking the SAT is the be-all-end-all metric of your college application to believing it's your only admission option, here are a few common myths about that venerated (and feared) standardized test.
+From thinking the SAT measures intelligence to assuming it's your only way to get into college, here are a few myths about this mystical standardized test.

-1. The SAT measures intelligence
+1. The SAT measures your intelligence

 3. The SAT is less important than your GPA in college admission

-Perhaps the question that parents ask me the most is “When should my child take the SAT?”
-Well, if you asked this question to a high school counselor, he/she would tell you in the spring of junior year.
-But this is just “conventional wisdom” that has been passed on from counselor to counselor over the years.
 The problem with taking the SAT so late into the school year is that most students have AP exams and finals around that time as well.
-With so much on their plate, they have little time to prepare for the SAT (although, truly, that preparation should be a long-term process).
+With so much on their plate, students have little time to prepare for the SAT (although, truly, that preparation should be a long-term process).
 A good strategy is to take the SAT earlier when students have more time and focus to devote to it.

-5. The SAT is your only option
+5. The SAT is your only option for admission

 You probably already know that the SAT isn’t the only game in town.
 It’s often listed in conjunction with the ACT as a possible standardized test considered by most colleges.
 In fact, in recent years, the ACT has just eclipsed the SAT in terms of popularity.
-But, did you know that a growing number of schools are test optional?
-This means they put a greater emphasis on the other facets of the application when considering students for admission, such as GPA, personal statement, recommendations, etc., not requiring them to send in standardized test scores.
-Some schools require a graded writing sample in lieu of scores; others will accept scores if students wish to send them, but they will be a supplemental part of the application.
-These policies vary widely, so be sure to check in on each of the schools you’re considering.
+But a growing number of schools are now test-optional.
+This means they put a greater emphasis on other facets of the application (including GPA, personal statements, and letters of recommendation) when considering students for admission—not requiring them to send in standardized test scores.

 Like what you’re reading?